itsksaurabh/Maximum-Happiness-Algorithm/README.md

 # Maximum Happiness Algorithmic

-Please refer to data given in this sheet: File.xlsx The data is tales submitted by writers, in a given month.
+Please refer to data given in this sheet: file.xlsx The data is tales submitted by writers, in a given month.
 Column 1 is writer_id (ID of a writer).
 Column 2 is tale_id, each submission by a writer is an unique tale_id.
 A writer may have submitted more than 1 tale in the given month.